othercat/ThirdPartTools/CocoaPods/README.md

 **NOTES**

 1. If you're using a fresh out of the box Mac with Lion using Xcode from the Mac App Store, you will need to install the Command Line Tools for Xcode first: [here](https://developer.apple.com/downloads/index.action)
+Or from `Xcode > Settings > Downloads > Components > Command Line Tools`

-2. CocoaPods re-uses some of the RubyGems 1.3.6 classes.
-If you have an older version (pre OS X 10.7), you will have to update RubyGems: `$ gem update --system`.
+2. CocoaPods re-uses some of the RubyGems classes.
+If you have a version older than 1.4.0, you will have to update RubyGems: `$ gem update --system`.

 ## Adding it to your project